Bona Fide Residence Test

-To expand upon what you have read about on the foreign earned income exclusion page, we will elaborate on the bona fide residence test, one of the two tests that can be used to qualify for the foreign earned income exclusion.
+To expand upon what you have read about on the foreign earned income exclusion page.
+We will elaborate on the Bona Fide Residence Test.
+It is one of the two tests to qualify for the foreign earned income exclusion.

 Uninterrupted Period Including Entire Tax Year

-You meet the bona fide residence test if you are a bona fide resident of a foreign country (or countries) for an uninterrupted period of time that includes an entire tax year (January 1 – December 31).
+You meet the test if you are a bona fide resident of a foreign country for an uninterrupted period of time.
+The uninterrupted period of time must include an entire tax year (January 1 – December 31).

-During the period of bona fide residence in a foreign country, you can leave the country for brief or temporary trips back to the United States or elsewhere for vacation or business.
-To keep your status as a bona fide resident of a foreign country, you must have a clear intention of returning from such trips, without unreasonable delay, to your foreign residence or to a new bona fide residence in another foreign country.
+During the period of bona fide residence in a foreign country, you can leave the country for brief or temporary trips back to the U.S. Or, elsewhere for vacation or business.
+To keep your status as a bona fide resident of a foreign country, you must have a clear intention of returning from such trips.
+In other words, without unreasonable delay back to your foreign residence or to a new bona fide residence in another foreign country.

-If you go to Afghanistan to work on a particular construction job for a specified period of time, you ordinarily will not be regarded as a bona fide resident of that country even though you work there for 1 tax year or longer.
-The length of your stay and the nature of your job are only two of the factors to be considered in determining whether you meet the bona fide residence test.
+If you go to Afghanistan to work on a particular construction job for a specified period of time, you ordinarily will not be regarded as a bona fide resident of that country.
+Even though you work there for 1 tax year or longer.
+The length of your stay and the nature of your job are only two of the factors to be considered in determining whether you meet the test.

-The bona fide residence test applies to U.S. citizens and to any U.S. resident alien who is a citizen or national of a country with which the United States has an income tax treaty in effect Thus, you must determine if a treaty exists if you are a resident alien.
+The bona fide residence test applies to U.S. citizens.
+Most importantly, for a resident alien to qualify, they must be a citizen or national of a country with which the U.S. has an income tax treaty in effect.
+Therefore, if you are a resident alien, you must determine if a treaty exists.

 As a rule of thumb, the U.S. tax court will apply the 11-factor standard set forth in Sochurek v.
 Commissioner.
 The 11 factors are: